 You need to click Show more options… in the Advanced tab to for all features described below.

 Where settings files are saved

-Now the settings are saved under “\Program Files\Franson\GpsGate 2.0\Instances” which is the same directory where GpsGate 2.0 is installed.
+When users share settings, they are saved under \Program Files\Franson\GpsGate 2.0\Instances which is the same directory where GpsGate Splitter 2.0 is installed.
 You need to configure GpsGate Splitter again if no previous settings are saved at the new location.
-You can run the Wizard again, configure GpsGate manually, or copy the “Instances” directory from the old location.
+You can run the wizard again, configure GpsGate Splitter manually, or copy the Instances directory from the old location.
 GpsGate Splitter will never delete any settings when making this change.
-You must be logged in as administrator to make this change, and to configure GpsGate Splitter in shared mode.
+You must be logged in as administrator to make this change and to configure GpsGate Splitter in shared mode.

 GpsGate Client 1.1 saved its settings in the registry.
-GpsGate 2.0 will try to import the GpsGate 1.1 settings if found the first time GpsGate Splitter 2.0 is started.
+GpsGate Splitter 2.0 will try to import the GpsGate 1.1 settings if they are found the first time GpsGate Splitter 2.0 is started.
 After this first import, GpsGate Splitter 2.0 will not try this import again.

 Close input when nothing is connected to outputs

 GpsGate Splitter 2.0 can be run in multiple instances.
-This means GpsGate Client can handle several GPS receivers as inputs and route its data to different places.
+This means GpsGate Splitter can handle several GPS receivers as inputs and route its data to different places.
 GpsGate Splitter can also be used to route none GPS data.
-All Input and Output plugins that do not have a filter will pass all kind of data through.
+All input and output plugins that do not have a filter will pass all types of data through.

-You can route data beween the different instances.
+You can route data between the different instances.
 The NMEA logger and GPS simulator can be used for each instance.

 Activate and deactivate an instance

-When using several instances it can be convenient to deactive and activate them.
-By unchecking “Active” in the “Advanced” tab an instance will be deactivated, and all its inputs and outputs will be closed until the instance is activated again, or the Input is opened manually again.
+When using several instances, it can be convenient to deactive and activate them.
+By unchecking Active in the Advanced tab, an instance will be deactivated.
+All its inputs and outputs will be closed until the instance is activated again or the input is opened manually again.